For ServiceNow, Dynatrace offers:

 - The identification log doesn't state anything about a customer-defined mandatory field that might be missing during the Dynatrace CMDB import.

 Note: Upgrading from a previous version of the integration application doesn't automatically delete the CIs from your CI table.
-If you want to start from scratch, you will need to do it exclusively via a background script, or filter CIs by
+If you want to start from scratch, you need to do it exclusively via a background script or filter CIs by

 - The Send events into ServiceNow ITOM button hasn't been enabled in Dynatrace.